Kevin Newman Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.8 K/9, which ranks 14th in MLB.
+- The Cardinals pitching staff is 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- His last appearance was on Saturday against the Los Angeles Dodgers, when the left-hander threw 4 2/3 innings, surrendering no earned runs while giving up six hits.
+- His most recent appearance was on Saturday against the Los Angeles Dodgers, when the righty tossed seven innings, surrendering three earned runs while allowing six hits.

-- The 31-year-old has an ERA of 5.05, with 8.4 strikeouts per nine innings, in nine games this season.
-Opponents are batting .303 against him.

 © 2023 Data Skrive.
 All rights reserved.